MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-1005.md

 ms.search.form: Report_1005_Primary
 ms.date: 11/2/2024
 ms.service: dynamics-365-business-central
-# ms.custom:
+ms.custom:
-#  - ai-gen-docs-bap
+  - ai-gen-docs-bap
-#  - ai-seo-date: 10/23/2024
+  - ai-seo-date: 10/23/2024
-# ai.usage: ai-assisted
+ai.usage: ai-assisted
 ---

 # Project Journal - Test (report)

-The **Project Journal - Test** report shows journal lines in the project journal.
+The **Project Journal - Test** report shows the journal lines in the project journal.
 You can choose to include dimensions information for the journal lines in the report.

 ## Use cases